pallandir/vue-project-template/README.md

 ## License

-This template is under `GNU General Public License v3.0` license
+This template is under `GNU General Public License v3.0` license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>